mhmdsh24/DESapp/README.md

 ## Usage

-1. Configure the application settings as needed.
-2. Input your data through the GUI or predefined files.
-3. Run the application to extract and process the data.
-4. Review the results, which are saved or displayed as specified.
+### Inputs
+- **Message**: 16-character hexadecimal message or any text message that will be converted to 64-bit blocks.
+- **Key**: 16-character hexadecimal key used for encryption and decryption.

+### Outputs
+- **Encryption Process**: Displays results for each round, including:
+  - Key expansion for the round.
+  - Intermediate results after operations like permutation and substitution.
+  - Final ciphertext in hexadecimal.
+- **Decryption Process**: Mirrors the encryption process to recover the original message.

+## DES Algorithm Overview

+### Key Generation
+1. **Initial Permutation (PC-1)**: The 64-bit key is permuted and reduced to 56 bits.
+2. **Splitting**: The 56-bit key is divided into two 28-bit halves.
+3. **Round Shifts**: Each half undergoes left circular shifts according to a predefined schedule.
+4. **Compression (PC-2)**: The shifted halves are permuted and compressed to generate a 48-bit subkey for each round.

+### Encryption Steps
+1. **Initial Permutation**: The 64-bit plaintext undergoes an initial permutation.
+2. **Rounds (16 Total)**:
+   - **Expansion (E)**: Expands the 32-bit right half to 48 bits.
+   - **Key Mixing**: XORs the expanded data with the round subkey.
+   - **Substitution (S-Boxes)**: Substitutes the XORed result using predefined S-Boxes to reduce it to 32 bits.
+   - **Permutation (P)**: Permutes the substituted data.
+   - **XOR with Left Half**: The permuted result is XORed with the left half of the data.
+   - **Swap**: The left and right halves are swapped for the next round.
+3. **Final Permutation**: After the 16 rounds, the halves are recombined and permuted to produce the ciphertext.

+### Decryption Steps
+- The decryption process reverses the encryption steps using the same subkeys in reverse order.

 ## Folder Structure

 ```
 ├── app/
-│   ├── desv2.py          # Core logic for data extraction
+│   ├── desv2.py          # Core logic for DES encryption and decryption
-│   ├── gui.py            # Graphical User Interface for the application
+│   ├── gui.py            # Graphical User Interface for input/output
+│   ├── test.py           # Test scripts for the DES implementation
 │   └── __pycache__/      # Cached files
 ├── assets/
-├── code evaluation.py  # Scripts for code evaluation
+├── code evaluation.py    # Scripts for evaluating code functionality
-├── des_history.db        # Database for storing historical data
+├── des_history.db        # Database for storing encryption/decryption history
 ├── DES_Test_Cases.csv    # Example test cases for validation
 ├── requirements.txt      # Python dependencies
 └── README.md             # Project overview (this file)